Social Justice Dinner Dialogue Series

 What does the history of oppression and resistance in the U.S. look like through an intersectional gender justice lens?
 Through the Lens of Gender (re)exposes people to historical and contemporary moments in the U.S. as experienced by various people of color, LGBTQ people, immigrants, and people with disabilities of all genders, and seeks to interrogate what is a ‘gender issue’.
 This interactive program will engage participants in observation, reflection, and dialogue around adopting a gender justice framework across our intersecting identities and interdependent communities.

-The facilitator is a trainer with the Brown Boi Project, a community of masculine of center womyn, men, two-spirit people, transmen, and others committed to changing the way that communities of color talk about gender.
+The facilitator is a trainer with the Brown Boi Project, a community of masculine of center women, men, two-spirit people, transmen, and others committed to changing the way that communities of color talk about gender.
 All are welcome!

 Tuesday, October 14th 5:00-7:00 P.M.
 Regis MPR